td-kwj-zp2023/webgpu-msm-twisted-edwards/docs/docs.md

 There are several stages to our procedure, the vast majority of which runs inside the GPU.
 This is to avoid relatively costly data transfers in and out of the GPU device.
 The only time data is written to the GPU is when it is absolutely necessary:

 - At the start of the process, where the points and scalars are written to GPU buffers.
-- Several times during the bucket aggregation step, where a small amount of metadata (the number of points per iteration) is written to control the recursive procedure.

-Likewise, the only time that data is read from the GPU is at the end of the process, when the bucket sums are read.
+- Near the end of the process, to extract a relatively low number of reduced bucket sums so the final result can be computed in the CPU.

 ### The WebGPU programming model